C-Otto/rebalance-lnd/README.md

 Contributions are highly welcome!
 Feel free to submit issues and pull requests on https://github.com/C-Otto/rebalance-lnd/

-Please also consider opening a channel with one of our nodes:
+Please also consider opening a channel with one of our nodes, or sending tips via keysend:

 * C-Otto: `027ce055380348d7812d2ae7745701c9f93e70c1adeb2657f053f91df4f2843c71@137.226.34.46:9735`
 * wamde: `0269b91661812bae52280a68eec2b89d38bf26b33966441ad70aa365e120a125ff@82.36.141.97:9735`